mparno/fenics-web/source/doc/demos/pde/poisson/cpp/documentation.rst

 Inside the ``main`` function, we begin by defining a mesh of the domain.
-As the unit square is a very standard domain, we can use a built-in mesh provided by the class ``UnitSquare``.
+As the unit square is a very standard domain, we can use a built-in mesh provided by the class :cpp:class:`UnitSquare`.
 In order to create a mesh consisting of 32 x 32 squares with each square divided into two triangles, and the finite element space (specified in the form file) defined relative to this mesh, we do as follows

 .. code-block:: c++